NB x GMCL x ECB- Banner-01 1200.png

 8.1.2.1.1.1.

-Where a club has a “paid” and "non-qualifying" player that player must be their “Named Professional”.
+Where a club has a “paid” or “professional” Category 3 player that player must be their “Named Professional”.

 8.1.2.1.1.2.

-Where a club has no paid "non-qualifying" player but has one or more “paid” players, the club must nominate one of those players as a “Named Professional”.
+Where a club has no paid "non-qualifying" player but has one or more “paid” or “professional” players, the club must nominate one of those players as a “Named Professional”.

 8.1.2.2.